Skip navigation

 Student-focused email, SMS and social media content that centers on FAFSA filing, priority date awareness and counseling outreach that can be used to enhance your existing communications stream.

-These content blocks provide a starting point for messaging to students and families addressing the FAFSA reporting delay, as well as tips for creating effective communications during this disruption.
+These content blocks provide a starting point for messaging to students and families addressing FAFSA reporting, as well as tips for creating effective communications during this disruption.

 FAFSA Email Copy Content